What Research Shows for Fear of Flying, Phobias, and CBD

 This system has its connections to almost every cell in the body (aside from red blood cells).

 It's really interesting in terms of the stress response, anxiety, and….fear extinction!

 To put a point to it:

-eCB is short for endocannabinoid system and references the two receptors (CB1 and CB2) plus all the chemicals that interact with these receptors.
+eCB is short for the endocannabinoid system and references the two receptors (CB1 and CB2) plus all the chemicals that interact with these receptors.

 We've covered how this system works with trait anxiety and panic attacks separately.

 Let's zero down to fear extinction...the ability to "forget" or remove the fear response from memory or anticipation.

 We'll introduce two key endocannabinoids you have in your body right now.

 Anandamide is the called the "bliss" molecule, named after the Hindu goddess of bliss, Anand.